02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Summary

-Thailand's first AI law draft is an important step toward creating a framework for responsible AI use.
-Organizations that need to prepare the most are those using AI for decisions that affect people's rights — in finance, employment, and healthcare.
+Thailand's first draft AI law is an important step toward building a framework for responsible AI use.
+Organizations that need to prepare most urgently are those using AI to make decisions that affect people's rights — such as in finance, employment, and healthcare.

-2. Assess risk levels — categorize according to the draft law's criteria
+2. Assess risk levels — classify by the criteria in the draft law

-3. Develop AI Governance policies — establish internal rules and guidelines
+3. Establish an AI Governance Policy — define internal rules and procedures

-4. Prepare data systems — consolidate data with proper audit trails
+4. Prepare your data systems — consolidate data, establish an Audit Trail

-5. Train your people — build understanding of AI and its risks
+5. Train personnel — build understanding of AI and its risks

-If your organization is planning to organize data systems and workflows to be ready for the AI law, you can consult our advisory team for free.
+If your organization is planning to organize data systems and workflows to be AI law-ready, you can consult with our advisory team free of charge.

 References